-The Organization's working capital and cash flows have seasonal variations during the year attributable to cash receipts of contributions and from special events.
-Monthly cash outflows vary each year based on the specific requirements of the Organization's programming during the period.
+The Organization's working capital and cash flows have seasonal variations during the year attributable to timing of receipts of contributions and from special events.
+Monthly cash outflows vary each year based on the specific requirements of the Organization's programming during the year.